Nikon: Mirrorless interchangeable-lens cameras

 In reaction to the growing market for Mirrorless cameras, Nikon released their first Mirrorless Interchangeable Lens Cameras and also a new lens mount in 2011.
 The lens mount was called Nikon 1, and the first bodies in it were the Nikon 1 J1 and the V1.
 The system was built around a 1 inch (or CX) format image sensor, with a 2.7x crop factor.
 This format was pretty small compared to their competitors.
 This resulted in a loss of image quality, dynamic range and fewer possibilities for restricting depth of field depth of field range.
 In 2018, Nikon officially discontinued the 1 series, after three years without a new camera body.
 (The last one was the Nikon 1 J5).

 Also in 2018, Nikon introduced a new mirrorless system in their lineup: the Nikon Z system.
-The first cameras in the series were the Z 6 and the Z 7, both with a Full Frame (FX) sensor format, In-Body Image Stabilization and a built-in electronic viewfinder.
-The Z-mount is not only for FX cameras though, as in 2019 Nikon introduced the Z 50 with a DX format sensor, without IBIS but with the compatibility to every Z-mount lens.
+The first cameras in the series were the Z6 and the Z7, both with a Full Frame (FX) sensor format, In-Body Image Stabilization and a built-in electronic viewfinder.
+The Z-mount is not only for FX cameras though, as in 2019 Nikon introduced the Z50 with a DX format sensor, without IBIS but with the compatibility to every Z-mount lens.
 The handling, the ergonomics and the button layout are similar to the Nikon DSLR cameras, which is friendly for those who are switching from them.
 This shows that Nikon is putting their focus more on their MILC line.

-In 2020 Nikon updated both the Z 6 and the Z 7.
-The updated models are called the Z 6 II and the Z 7 II.
+In 2020, Nikon updated both the Z6 and the Z7.
+The updated models are called the Z6II and the Z7II.
 The improvements over the original models include the new EXPEED 6 processor, an added card slot, improved video and AF features, higher burst rates, battery grip support and USB-C power delivery.